wess/Wilde/README.md

 ## License
 Read LICENSE file for more info.

+## Special Thanks
+* Thanks to Jeremy Tregunna for helping with CoreText for a while now, and proof reading all the things.
+* Thanks to Erica Sadun for writing awesome books and helping me out with getting CoreText under control.

 ## What is this ORF prefix?
 ORF is the prefix for an upcoming typesetting framework currently underdevelopment, called Orwell.
 Once Orwell is in a place, this class will be merged into it.